Does anyone else think that birthdays are overrated?

 I pulled out my laptop and before I knew it I was looking at hotels.
 The one thing I love doing out of everything is going to a hotel on my own or with hubby.
 Simply enjoying a long hot shower, ordering room service & watching the discovery channel.
 It’s better than any massage, facial, mani, pedi, or day spa.
 Just sitting in a white robe with a meal of your choice watching whatever you want uninterrupted…. that is what I call pure indulgence and absolute pure bliss.

 I pondered staying put and sticking it out for her sake.
 But I had a dear friend, Mrs J’s, voice inside my head asking “What about you?”
-So often as mothers we put ourselves last and what I’ve been learning of late is that all that creates is an over worked, burnt out mamma that has nothing left to give.
+So often as mothers we put ourselves last.
+What I’ve been learning of late is that all that creates is an over worked, burnt out mamma that has nothing left to give.
 And so with that I started to look at the day objectively.

 I made a decision there and then that we as a family are going away for the weekend.
 A spontaneous last minute getaway.
 I went to my “one of these days we will go here” lists, called the hotel and asked if there are any rooms available.
-Then cross checked with a few websites to see if I can get any last minute discounts and by the time my husband arrives back with my son at 10:30am I inform him we were going away.
+I then cross checked with a few websites to see if I can get any last minute discounts.
+By the time my husband arrives back with my son at 10:30am I inform him we were going away.

 I started packing the kids stuff, my stuff, toiletries, a few toys, food/snacks, clean out the fridge, pop a load of washing on, and in between all that message my dear ‘mother’s helper’ who has been a life saver since my water skiing accident to ask if she could pop over do an hour or two’s help around the house.
 Thankfully she is local and within seconds said “yes”.